What are rheumatoid nodules?

 Who develops rheumatoid nodules?

-Patients who develop nodules tend to have more severe disease, are almost invariably rheumatoid factor positive and are more prone to other extra articular (meaning outside of the joint) features of rheumatoid, including vasculitis (inflammation of blood vessels) and lung disease.
+Patients who develop nodules are more likely to be smokers, tend to have more severe disease, are almost invariably rheumatoid factor and CCP positive.
+They are more prone to other extra articular (meaning outside of the joint) features of rheumatoid, including vasculitis (inflammation of blood vessels) and lung disease.
 Very occasionally rheumatoid nodules can develop within the lungs.
 These are usually asymptomatic (ie you would not experience any symptoms from this), but can cause concern to doctors because of uncertainty about the diagnosis and may require additional tests such as a CT scan.

 What can we do about nodules?